innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 does make us grow at reasonable costs on low level platform issues, and the resulting team interactions create new synergies.

 The TSN paradox is as follows.
-We have the software assets, many (many) DevOps and DevSecOps specialists, and many (not as many of coure) Data Scientists.
+We have the software assets, many (many) DevOps and DevSecOps specialists, and many (not as many of coure) Data Scientists, and some (enough) MlOps specialists.
 And yet, we lack efficiencies to setup and demonstrate our ideas in the expected weeks.
-Recent successes ([ogma](/blogs/ogma), [nyx](/blogs/nyx)) were illustrative of the advocated IDP approach.
+Recent successes ([ogma](/blogs/ogma), [nyx](/blogs/nyx) among others) were illustrative of the advocated IDP approach.
 In turn these projects pave the way to define shared devops practices, architectural patterns, and a cultural change to make small and geographically distributed teams or individuals work together.
 The next step is to make these practice explicitly part of our technical policy.
+We are working on it.

 ## References